What is “Immunity Debt”?

 Something called “immunity debt” has been in the news quite a bit lately.
 Most recently, because of what looks like a multicountry Mycoplasma pneumoniae epidemic, but before then, in the buzz around larger or earlier outbreaks of hospitalisations, seasonal viruses or “brutal” or “mysterious” colds or a rise in Streptococcal infections or a “tripledemic“, all emerging since the pandemic’s first waves subsided.
 What is this debt, also called an “immunity gap”, and what might be causing whatever that is?

-“Immunity debt” (also called the “immunity gap“; I personally prefer “infection gap”) was a term, applied at the population level, published in the scientific literature in May 2021 (with follow-ups in late 2022 and 2023).
+“Immunity debt” (also referred to as the “immunity gap“; I personally prefer “infection gap”) is a term applied at the population level, and first published in the scientific literature in May 2021.
+Professor Robert Cohen and Corinne Levy have since published follow-ups, clarifications and applications of the term in 2022, 2023 (clarification) and 2024.
 In their paper, Cohen and co-authors suggested a rise in the number of people susceptible to, or able to be infected by, pathogens (viruses, bacteria and fungi other than SARS-CoV-2) they’d avoided during the times when protective measures to intervene in and slow the spread of SARS-CoV-2 were in place.

 And how long might it be until we get back in balance?
 Truth is, there’s no rule book to spell that out.
 We’ll know afterwards.
-Below is an image from Dr. Katelyn Jetelina’s blog attempting to think the timing through using the recovered\infected\susceptible model as a visual aid.
+Below is an image from Dr. Katelyn Jetelina’s blog, which attempts to think through the timing using the recovered/infected/susceptible model as a visual aid.

 A rough estimate of how long the “immunity gap” may linger after the COVID-19 pandemic.
-Expect regional variation, though, because interventions differed in start time, length, comprehensiveness, severity and how well they were adhered to.
-Undoubtedly, this will be something that future textbooks discuss in greater detail, whatever term is used.
+Expect regional variation, though, because interventions differed in terms of start time, length, comprehensiveness, severity, and adherence.
+Undoubtedly, this will be something that future textbooks discuss in greater detail, regardless of the term used.

-The interventions that drove down the transmission of SARS-CoV-2 also worked to reduce the transmission of all sorts of other airborne-spread nasties.
-But what specifically could drive the creation of a bigger pool of susceptible humans, creating an immunity\infection debt\gap?
+The interventions that drove down the transmission of SARS-CoV-2 also worked to reduce the transmission of other airborne-spread nasties.
+But what specifically could drive the creation of a bigger pool of susceptible humans, creating an immunity/infection debt/gap?

 We sheltered the babies

 One new group of susceptibles is the newborn.
-This may include multiple years of new humans who missed out on exposure to the normal disease-causing viruses and bacteria.
-To be clear – that’s actually good news for the very young, as the impact of these early infections can be devastating and long-lasting to tiny airways.
-But at some point, transmission is going to pick up, and children will get infected.
+This may include multiple years of new humans who missed out on exposure to the regular disease-causing viruses and bacteria.
+To be clear, that’s actually good news for the very young, as the impact of these early infections can be devastating and long-lasting to tiny airways.
+But at some point, transmission will pick up, and children will get infected.

 Any member of a household, daycare, kindergarten, school or play centre knows that infected young children are very generous with their secretions.
-Once one child is infected, that spreads because each little virus factory is a transmission hub that creates a network of new infections.
+Once one child is infected, it spreads because each little virus factory serves as a transmission hub, creating a network of new infections.
 When you have a lot of virus factories, there’s a lot of spread.

 As we experienced with SARS-CoV-2, not everyone is infected at one time during a surge.
-So these earlier or bigger seasons may last cycle over a couple of years or more until a regular pattern – now with a new viral kid on the block to mix that up – settles into a rhythm.
+So, these earlier or larger seasons may cycle over a couple of years or more, until a regular pattern—now with a new viral kid on the block to mix things up—settles into a rhythm.

 We protected the new mums